Interoperability Productions for FHIR

 Accepting FHIR Requests

-The built-in business service HS.FHIRServer.Interop.Service is designed to receive FHIR requests that have been sent to the endpoint that was created when you installed a FHIR server.
-Once configured, the endpoint’s REST handler routes the request to HS.FHIRServer.Interop.Service rather than the FHIR server’s Service.
-You need to install a FHIR server endpoint even if the FHIR request never reaches the InterSystems FHIR server’s architecture, as is the case when the production’s business operation forwards the request to an external system or the FHIR request is transformed into a different healthcare format.
+The built-in business service HS.FHIRServer.Interop.ServiceOpens in a new tab is designed to receive FHIR requests that have been sent to a FHIR server endpoint.
+Once configured, the endpoint’s REST handler routes the request to HS.FHIRServer.Interop.ServiceOpens in a new tab rather than the FHIR server’s Service.

-Setting up an endpoint to route FHIR requests through an interoperability production is a two-step process:
+Setting up an endpoint to route FHIR server requests through an interoperability production is a two-step process:

 Create an interoperability production and add the HS.FHIRServer.Interop.ServiceOpens in a new tab business service.